Trauma Center Trauma Sensitive Yoga (TCTSY)

 *This form of therapy, like any other, takes time and consistency to achieve desired results.

-Our Movement & Yoga Therapy Sessions
+Our Trauma Sensitive Yoga Sessions

-Lilley Place is passionate about a collaborative approach; therefore, our movement therapists work closely with our psychologists to ensure each client gets the support and care they need to feel better.
-We can work with clients looking for a holistic therapeutic approach to wellbeing.
-Sessions run for 45 minutes and are currently running in a 1:1 setting.
+Lilley Place is passionate about a collaborative approach; therefore, our Facilitators work closely with our Psychologists to ensure each client gets the support and care they need to feel better.

 What do I wear to a movement therapy session?